I try to keep this updated fairly regularly. As of March 20, 2017 this is what I’m using:

 - My secret for avoiding the siren call of the internet is Freedom.
 I have two blocklists: (1) antisocial, which blocks Facebook and Twitter, and (2) nuclear, which blocks everything.
-I generally turn on my antisocial blocklist for 4+ hours and write/develop away.
-I also use Focus to follow a kind of pomodoro schedule, but I sometimes miss notifications to take breaks.
+I have the antisocial blocklist enabled on my laptop and phone from 8:00 AM–6:00 PM and 8:30 PM–11:30 PM.
+Since I accidentally discovered that it’s relatively easy to circumvent the blocking on the Mac, I also use Focus with the same schedule.

 - I was an early convert to Todo.txt and used it for years until my tasks and projects got too unwieldy.
 I switched to Taskpaper for a while before recently settling on 2Do (due to incredibly positive reviews), and I’m in love.

 - Fantastical 2’s natural language input is a glorious thing.

 - I keep a log of what I work on (and occasionally do more traditional diary-like entries) with Day One 2 on both iOS and macOS.